pubmob-com/pubmob/code-of-conduct/index.md

 ---
 # Code of conduct

+PubMob sessions are lively, interactive events.
+Our goal is to allow you to learn and engage in a fun but safe manner.

 Your admission to a PubMob.com session is dependent upon you accepting the terms & conditions, which includes adherence to the code of conduct.

-** More to come **
+PubMob is dedicated to providing a harassment-free experience for all attendees, regardless of race, ethnicity, religion (or lack thereof), gender, age, sexual orientation, disability, physical appearance, or personal belief system.
+Verbal or physical harassment or intimidation of any kind, including unwelcome sexual attention, will not be tolerated.
+Sharing threatening or sexual imagery will also not be tolerated.

+If asked to stop any behavior deemed as harassment, you are expected to immediately comply.
+You will be ejected immediately for egregious violations.

+If you violate the harassment policy will be disconnected from the PubMob session, without a refund.

+PubMob sessions are recorded.
+If ejected, you may request a review of the incident.

+If you feel you are being harassed during a PubMob session, or afterward as a result of attending a session, notify the PubMob representative running your session, or contact info @ langrsoft.com.

+Please keep the politics and anger at home, and have fun.
+PubMob is a forum for learning and doing software development.
+It is not a forum for venting your political beliefs, no matter how righteous you may feel about them.

+For questions or concerns regarding the PubMob code of contact policy, please contact info @ langrsoft.com.